 A Kitchen Torch

 The sous vide process leaves your food without a nice seared crust, but that doesn’t mean you need to serve or eat it that way!
-You can sear your food in a pan after it’s done in the sous vide bath, but we find that this tends to cook it more than we would prefer, and takes away from the main point of the sous vide process.
+For many foods, the best practice is to sear it in a hot (ideally cast iron) pan after it’s done in its sous vide bath.
+Check out our guide to the perfect steak to learn more about how this works!

 Sous Vide Weights